palewire/django-calaccess-technical-documentation/docs/howtouseit.rst

     This app includes Django models and admin panels for the core data types of the `Open Civic Data`_ specification, including ``Person``, ``Organization``, ``Post`` and ``Membership``.

 ``opencivicdata.elections``
-    This app includes Django models and admins panels for additional election-related data types that have been `provisionally included`_ in the Open Civic Data specification.
+    This app includes Django models and admins panels for election-related data types that have been `provisionally included`_ in the Open Civic Data specification.

 ------------------